ingkebil/development/git/issue-reports.md

-# Issue reports
+# User stories

-The aim of the issue report is to describe an issue as concisely and clearly as possible.
+User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
+They typically follow a simple template:

+> As a < type of user >, I want < some goal > so that < some reason >.1

+As the name suggests, a user story describes how a customer or user employs the product; it is told from the user’s perspective.2

-A suggested minimum description:
+## A suggested minimum description:

 Title:

+- Problem description
 - Steps to reproduce
-- Expected outcome
+- Expected outcome / suggested solution
+- Questions answered
+- Add label *PBL Teamname*
-- Actual outcome
+- Estimated

 ## Title